In this guide, we discuss:

 The SaaS model is largely sustained by its user experience and the service and support provided to users of its technology and tools.

-You need both superior software and exceptional customer service to make the SaaS model and SaaS marketing work.
+You need both superior software and exceptional customer service to make the SaaS model and SaaS digital marketing work.

 By having these the software will ultimately sell itself, but first, you need a method to entice as many users as possible to engage with your remarkable program.